-Experience the era of mammals as they evolve through drastically changing climates and shifting continents in this airy, light filled, two story gallery.
+Experience the era of mammals as they evolve through drastically changing climates and shifting continents in the airy, light-filled, two story Ahmanson Hall.
 Interactive kiosks and hundreds of specimens illustrate mammals’ amazing adaptations–from the horse’s single toe to the tiger’s famous stripes.

 Find out whether this 48 million year old bat could echolocate.